morganstanley/SilverKing/Quick-Start-Guide.md

 ```
 That's it!
 SilverKing is up and running.

-Once that completes you can perform key-value operations using the skc tool:
+You can now perform key-value operations using the skc tool:
 ```ksh
 ~/SilverKing/bin/skc -G ~/Silverking/build/testing -g GC_SK_test    # this is a silverking client, you can test puts and gets. type "skc> h;" to see the help menu.
 ```